mengdi1012/ActionAgainstHunger/deliverables/deliverable2/README.md

 8. Click the success button in alert window and the page will redirect to profile
 9. You can now review the just added students list in table on left side

-For Post, we implment most functions in backend.
-But the corresponding front end are implmented in another angular project.
+For Post, we implement most functions in backend.
+But the corresponding front end are implemented in another angular project.
 We plan to move all current front end to angular in next iteration.
-Therefore the current web app's front end is a legacy, we just provide a bref idea about how this will work.
+Therefore the current web app's front end is a legacy, we just provide a brief idea about how this will work.

 As a teacher: View post and create post
    Create the post: